kentnsw/cloud-custodian-policy/docs/journey/01-why-cloud-custodian.md

 ### 2. Accessibility

 Unlike complex home-grown solutions, Cloud Custodian offers a more straightforward approach.
-With around 200 lines of code and 150 lines of automated test code, you can implement functionalities like garbage collection for RDS.
+With around 200 lines of code and 150 lines of automated test code, we can implement functionalities like garbage collection for RDS.
 In contrast, a similar functionality in a home-grown solution would demand around 5000 lines of code and 500 lines of test code.
 The difference is staggering.

 ### 3. Centralized Governance